strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Exclude items from export

-The default `strapi export` command exports your content (entities and links), files (assets), project configuration, and schemas.
+The default `strapi export` command exports your content (entities and relations), files (assets), project configuration, and schemas.
 The `--exclude` option allows you to exclude content, files, and the project configuration by passing these items in a comma-separated string.
 You can't exclude the schemas, as schema matching is used for `strapi import`.

-#### Example: Export data excluding assets, entities, and links
+#### Example: Export data excluding assets, entities, and relations
 <br/>

 <code-group>